Accidents and Injuries at Work

 If your employment is for a shorter period than this and you have any concerns about making a claim talk to us and get our advice.

-You have an overall time limit of 3 years from the date of an accident in which to formally issue court proceedings.
+You have an overall time limit of three years from the date of an accident at work in which to formally issue court proceedings.
 Talk to us.